emtes/se-unit-2-study-guide/README.md

 ```
 **tags:** #mutability #objects
 **key:** "`bffs` was not reassigned", "JavaScript objects are mutable"
+- `cosnt` here is not being reassigned because its still the same object as they can be mutated (push here) without creating another copy

 12. **What does the following code log?
 Why?**